 Understanding the Basics: What is corner-shape?

-Designers have long faked special corners with SVGs, pseudo-elements, or clip-path.
+Designers have long faked special corners with SVGs, pseudo-elements, or clipPath.
 Those tricks work but add markup, increase complexity, and can be brittle. corner-shape brings these shapes into the native box model, making them responsive and easier to animate.

-How corner-shape interacts with border-radius
+How does corner-shape interact with border-radius?

 corner-shape needs a non-zero border-radius to have a visible effect.
 Think of border-radius as the “container” for the corner and corner-shape as the “style” applied to it.
 If border-radius is 0, a bevel or scoop won’t show.